summertanks/Athena-Build/README.md

+###Features
+- Building Debian Distribution from source
+- Support for Patching at Source, Pre-Install and Post-Install
+- Modular Installation System
+- Give process transperancy and readability

+**Table of Contents**

+[TOCM]

+[TOC]

 # Athena-Build

 ## Introduction
-Athena Build system is(trying to be) a (mostly) hands off 'build system' to build and install custom Linux distribution.
+Athena Build system is(trying to be) a (mostly) hands off 'build system' to build and install custom Debian Linux distribution.
+The distinction is that  sources are build rather than using

 ## Background